Vijayan lashes out at Adityanath for remarks against Kerala | Politics

 ALSO READ

-Anand Sharma congratulates Ghulam Nabi Azad on being conferred Padma Bhushan; Sibal calls it 'ironic' that Congress doesn't need his services
+Bengaluru: Former Karnataka CM BS Yediyurappa unfurls national flag at his official residence on 73rd Republic Day

-Hyderabad: Telangana Congress chief Revanth Reddy unfurls national flag on 73rd Republic Day
+With dip in COVID-19 cases, three Bengali movies lined up for theatre release